Validation

 Yes

-Fails if field is not exactly the parameter value.
-One or more comma-separated values.
+Fails if field length is not exactly the parameter value.
+One or more comma-separated values are possible.

 exact_length[5] or exact_length[5,8,12]